 Tube down Boulder Creek.
 The best way to tour Boulder is floating on a tube down the creek in the summer.
 Rent a tube, launch off at the Eben G. Fine Park and hold on tight.
 Depending on the time of year, this ride can get bumpy.
 But it’s always a blast.
 Men’s Journal named Boulder Creek one of the top-10 lazy rivers for tubing in the nation (even though it’s not exactly lazy).
 Get your tube through Whitewater Tubing and Recreation.

-Write your name on the wall at The Sink.
+Write your name on the ceiling at The Sink.
 We’re not advocating vandalism; this historic burger (and more) joint is known for its graffiti- and art-smothered walls and ceilings.
 You gotta get a Sinkburger and take in the funny art on the walls to truly understand Boulder (not that anyone truly knows this town).
-Before you leave, leave your mark on the wall to prove you were here.
+Before you leave, leave your mark on the ceiling to prove you were here.
 But don’t draw on the artwork on the walls.

 Night hike to the star when it’s all lit up.
 This idea comes from CU graduate Meri Burgess.
 Every winter, Boulder lights up a large star on the side of the foothills.
 It’s known as the Flagstaff Star.
 Hike to the star at night and accomplish several bucket-list items at once: going on a nighttime hike, hiking in winter, seeing Boulder from above and getting close to this magical attraction.